naksudev/naksudev/README.md

 👋 Hi, I’m Naksu an amateur in programmation.
-I'm developping Discord Bots in Javascript and i'm continiously trying to learn Python and Java.
+I'm developping Discord Bots in Javascript and i'm continiously trying to learn Python, Java and C#.

 <!---